davidyunius/davidyunius.github.io/README.md

 # davidyunius.github.io

+About This Site:
-About This Site: HACKTIV8 Week 1 Result
+This is HACKTIV8 Week 1 Result

 Used Tags & Syntaxes: color, font-size, font-family, background, font-weight, text-align, text-decoration, position, cursor.